 We can therefore use a range of different activities to re-engage the young person in learning.
 In particular, we find that animal assisted therapies help improve self-esteem and mood where individuals are feeling angry, depressed and tense.
 At the end of the programme we work in partnership with employers and educational settings to help with the young person’s transition into further education, training or employment.

 Our staff are committed to providing a nurturing environment by considering the benefits of each activity and the importance of establishing productive relationships.
-All staff are trained in MAPA (Managing Actual or Potential Aggression) techniques where the underpinning theme is care, welfare, safety and security.
+All staff have received training from the Crisis Prevention Institute where the underpinning theme is care, welfare, safety and security.
 Our staff to young people ratios are always low and in some cases are 1:1 if the young person needs intensive support but usually 1:4.